Business loans explained

 Before you apply for the business loan, you need to decide on the amount.
 Do not borrow more than you need, only borrow enough to cover your expenses.
 Consider the duration you want to pay back the loan to avoid high-interest rates and the type of loan you want to take whether fixed or variable interest or secured, which might allow you to pay lower interest, or unsecured.

 You may need to personally guarantee the loan in case the business is unable to pay it back.
-Some lenders have a charge that allows them to seize your assets to repay the loan if you are unable to meet the terms of the agreement.
+Some lenders have a charge that allows them to seize your assets to repay the loan.
+Only if you are unable to meet the terms of the agreement.

-Finally, read the loan agreement documents carefully and engage a lawyer or financial specialist to walk you through the documents and explain terms you may not understand before you sign on the dotted line.
+Finally, read the loan agreement documents carefully and engage a lawyer.
+Or have a financial specialist walk you through the documents.
+So they can explain terms you may not understand before you sign on the dotted line.